FsHotWatch 0.8.0-alpha.33

 FsHotWatch

-FsHotWatch is a background daemon that watches your source files and keeps the F# compiler warm.
-When you save a file, it instantly re-checks it and tells your tools (linters, analyzers, test runners) what changed — without restarting the compiler from scratch each time.
+FsHotWatch is a background daemon that watches your source files and aims to keep the F# compiler warm, so saving a file re-checks just what changed and hands the results to your tools (linters, analyzers, test runners) — instead of each tool restarting the compiler from scratch every time.

 The problem

-F# tools are slow because they each start their own compiler from zero.
-A 15-project solution takes ~2 minutes to analyze.
-Every time you save a file, your linter restarts, your analyzer restarts, your test runner restarts — all parsing and type-checking the same 500 files again.
+F# tools are slow because each one starts its own compiler from zero.
+A 15-project solution can take ~2 minutes to analyze.
+Every save restarts your linter, your analyzer, and your test runner — all re-parsing and type-checking the same hundreds of files again.

 FsHotWatch runs one compiler in the background and shares it with all your tools:

-1. You save a file — FsHotWatch notices the change
+1. You save a file — FsHotWatch notices.

-2. It re-checks just that file using the compiler that's already warm (milliseconds, not minutes)
+2. It re-checks just that file using the already-warm compiler — ideally milliseconds rather than minutes.

-3. Plugins get the results instantly — your linter, analyzer, and test runner all see the updated check results without re-parsing anything
+3. Plugins get the results instantly — your linter, analyzer, and test runner see the new check results without re-parsing.

-4. You query the resultsfshw status shows what each tool found
+4. You query the resultsfshw check runs everything and reports what each tool found.

-Changes are debounced — if you save 10 files in quick succession (like a formatter running), FsHotWatch waits for things to settle, then processes them all in one batch.
+Saves are debounced: if 10 files change at once (a formatter sweeping the repo, say), FsHotWatch waits for things to settle and processes them in one batch.

 Quick start